qsoMaster/sound_card/README.md

-# This card is defined as:
+# This card is defined as:ID 8086: 0808 Intel Corp.
 lsusb:

 Bus 002 Device 007: ID 8086: 0808 Intel Corp.